Turkeys are fascinating animals who deserve our protection.

 10 Interesting Facts About Turkeys

-Turkeys make a variety of different sounds such as “purrs,” “yelps,” and “kee-kees,” but the famous “gobble” call is only done by males during mating season.
-As a result, male turkeys are called “gobblers” while females are called “hens.”
+Turkeys make a variety of different sounds including “purrs,” “yelps,” and “kee-kees.”
+Contrary to popular belief, it’s not just male turkeys that gobble.
+Females gobble too!
+Male turkeys are called “toms” while females are called “hens.”

 2. Wild turkeys can fly